AresMUSH/aresmush/game/plugins/manage/help/builder_db.md

 `destroy <name or database ID>` - Deletes an item from the database.
         %xrTHIS CANNOT BE UNDONE%xn.

-The %xhfind%xn command lists objects.
+The `find` command lists objects.
 You can search by object type:  Room, Exit.
 For instance to find all rooms you would use:   find Room.

 `find <object type>[=<name, optional>]`